-The proposed placement was for all support class work, language arts, math science and social studies to be provided in the resource room at Constant of, with general education for lunch and other classes.
+The proposed placement was for all support class work, language arts, math science and social studies to be provided in the resource room at the proposed, with general education for lunch and other classes.
 TE 109, 172.
 Social skills instruction would be for 50 minutes per day.
 TE 171.
-By that time, it was clear that the efforts of Constant of Middle School were not working and that the needs of the Student could not be met at Constant of.
-Shortly thereafter, the parent filed this due process hearing request and the Student has remained at under stay-put.
+By that time, it was clear that the efforts of the Middle School were not working and that the needs of the Student could not be met at the Shortly thereafter, the parent filed this due process hearing request and the Student has remained at under stay-put.
 TE 175.